vanthaiunghoa/citus-iot-ecosystem/README.md

 # Citus™ IoT Ecosystem
-This document introduce about the Citus™ IoT Ecosystem with bootstrap instructions which is used to provision the infrasutructure and applications for Citus™ IoT Ecosystem using Docker Compose and AWS CloudFormation on AWS.
+This document introduce about the Citus™ IoT Ecosystem with bootstrap instructions which is used to provision the infrasutructure and applications for Citus™ IoT Ecosystem using Docker Compose, Kubernetes and AWS CloudFormation on AWS.

 <br><img src="https://raw.githubusercontent.com/cuongquay/citus-iot-ecosystem/master/pictures/fpt-software-logo.png" width="150" height="120" />